 | Child Immigration Health Surcharge | £776/year |

-For the complete fee schedule across all visa categories, see our UK visitor visa fees guide.
-Note that processing times can stretch significantly during peak academic seasons — applications timed close to UK school term starts may face visa decision delays from Non-Straightforward case flags, so apply at least 3 months before term begins.
-See our UK visa processing time guide for current expectations.
+For the full schedule, see our UK visitor visa fees guide.
+Applications timed close to UK term starts can hit visa decision delays from Non-Straightforward case flags — apply at least 3 months before term begins, and track expectations via our UK visa processing time guide.

 Documents Required for Application

-You need a valid passport, proof of your relationship to the child (birth certificate), evidence of the child's school enrolment (CAS from a licensed independent school), bank statements showing 28 days of held maintenance funds, accommodation details, evidence of your home outside the UK, and a TB certificate if required for your country.
+You need a valid passport, proof of your relationship to the child, the child's CAS from a licensed independent school, bank statements showing 28 days of held funds, UK accommodation details, evidence of your home outside the UK, and a TB certificate if required.

 - Valid passport or travel document